Surface and Boundary Dynamics

 • Reactive surfaces: Chemical species on catalytic surfaces

-Tarang provides a flexible BoundaryAdvectionDiffusion framework for all these cases.
+Tarang provides a flexible BoundaryAdvectionDiffusion framework for these cases.

 The Advection-Diffusion Equation